bugbaba/ssTaker/README.md

-A simple bash Script that takes a file with urls as input.
+A simple bash Script that takes a file with domains as input.

-tries to capture screenshot of it using [cutycapt](http://cutycapt.sourceforge.net/) and then generate a simple html report file
+tries to capture screenshot of it using [cutycapt](http://cutycapt.sourceforge.net/) and then generate a simple html report file.

 #### I wrote this as [EyeWitness](https://github.com/ChrisTruncer/EyeWitness) doesn't work on **parrot os** And I am not a kali fan